aidanwhiteley/books/README.md

 * Mongo based persistence with the use of Spring Data MongoRepository
     * next to no persistence code
     * except for some Mongo aggregation queries added to the Repository implementation
-* Accessing the Google Books API with the Spring RestTemplate and, a work in progress, the reactive Spring WebClient
+* accessing the Google Books API with the Spring RestTemplate and, a work in progress, the reactive Spring WebClient
+* and Docker images and a docker-compose file that runs all the tiers of the application with one "docker-compose up --scale api-tier-java=N" command

 ### Running in development
 The checked in default Spring profile is "mongo-java-server".
 This uses mongo-java-server so there is no need to run MongoDb locally.
 So you